Sunday, July 26, 2020

 This is another attack on Philippine press freedom.
 The Philippines is crippled and crushed again.
 The Filipino people are saddened and mourning.

-Today is another history of killing press freedom in the Philippines when the country's largest television network won't be given its 25 years of congressional franchise.
+Today marks another tragic chapter in the erosion of press freedom in the Philippines.
+The country's largest television network has been denied its 25 years of congressional franchise, a move that strikes at the heart of our democracy.

 While the country is currently surviving the pandemic, the government is losing its priorities.
-They turned around and faced the wrong enemy.
-They have turned the battleground against their own people.
+It has turned around and faced the wrong enemy, turning the battleground against its own people.

-We don't deserve this.
-We deserve accountability from our government for suppressing press freedom and even the freedom of speech of the Filipinos who are critical of autocratic leadership and abuse of power.
+We demand accountability.
+Our government has suppressed press freedom and the freedom of speech of those who dare to criticize autocratic leadership and abuse of power.
+This is not what we deserve.

 We don't cry.
 We mourn!
 We suffer!
 We are not being heard and are made to be silent and not dissent.
 Why Can't We Speak?

 Stay strong.
-This is not over yet, and together we'll regain our voice.
-We'll regain our true democracy.
-We'll recover the absolute freedom of expression and the freedom of the press.
-We deserve to regain what we have lost and are about to lose.
-We deserve Good Governance Toward a Better Philippines.
+This is not over yet; together, we'll regain our voice, our true democracy, the absolute freedom of expression, and the freedom of the press.
+We deserve to recover what we have lost and are about to lose.
+We deserve good governance for a better Philippines.

 Be heard!